 Their greatest fear is a nuclear-armed Iran and Iranian hegemony in the Middle East.

-It would be a disaster because we all know that radical Islamists can't be armed with nuclear weapons, because if they are, they'll use them.
+It would be a disaster because we all know that radical Islamists can't be armed with nuclear weapons because if they are, they'll use them.

-And if they can put uh bombs on their own kids in the name of Allah to go kill innocent men, women, and children, you know, Islamic radicals can.
+And if they can put bombs on their own kids in the name of Allah to go kill innocent men, women, and children, you know, Islamic radicals can.

-Anyway, they know they're risking death, these protesters, and the only difference this time is the president is now backing them.
+And the only difference this time is a president is now backing them.

 Shut up and be quiet.